St Bartholomew's Hospital

 Infopoints at the hospital allow you to make free calls to taxi companies and public transport information lines to arrange your journey home.

 There is an infopoint located at the main entrance of the King George V building on King Edward Street.
+There are additional infopoints at the exit of Clinic 2, at the patient transport lounge by Clinic 3 and there will soon be a further infopoint by the discharge lounge outside Ward 4A.

 Blue badge holders